 12 – Schema / Rich Snippet Markup

-Making your content more attractive, increases CTR (click-through rates), which increase your rankings.
+Making your content more attractive increases CTR (click-through rates), which increases your rankings.

 13 – Multimedia

 Unique images and media send signals to Google that you have unique/valuable content.